NifleySnifley/Tinkerneering/_posts/2023-09-1-basestation-software.md

 After I got the receiver to talk nicely to the user-end software, I decided that I should probably throw some basic tracker firmware together so I would have some data to display on the GUI.
 I hadn't touched the tracker in almost a year so refamiliarizing myself with the PlatformIO tooling and ESP-IDF API took a while.
 This problably warrants a future more specific blog post...
 Anyways, I got some basic features implemented:

-- Ported the RFM97CW (sx1276) radio drive to the ESP-IDF SPI API
+- Ported the RFM97CW (sx1276) radio driver to the ESP-IDF SPI API
 - Parsing the GPS data and sending it with the protocol I had devised

 ## Displaying *Stuff*